-One of the many tragedies of the COVID-19 pandemic has been the significant mortality and psychosocial consequences disproportionately experienced by older persons, particularly those living in long-term care (LTC) facilities.
-Throughout the pandemic, Canada has consistently had one of the highest global proportion of all COVID-19 deaths occurring among LTC residents.(1-3) While many recommendations related to improving care for LTC residents during COVID-19 have been created both nationally(4-8) and internationally^(9,10), none have focussed on the mental health implications associated with COVID-19 in LTC.
-Mental health disorders including dementia, depression, and anxiety^(11,12) are more prevalent in LTC settings than among older adults living in the community.
-Despite this high need for mental health supports among LTC residents, their access to mental health care was poor even prior to the pandemic^(13,14).
+Throughout the pandemic, Canada has consistently had one of the highest global proportions of all COVID-19 deaths occurring among LTC residents $^{1-3}$.
+While many recommendations related to improving care for LTC residents during COVID-19 have been created both nationally $^{(4-8)}$ and internationally $^{(9,10)}$, none have focussed on the mental health implications associated with COVID-19 in LTC.
+Mental disorders including dementia, depression, and anxiety are common in LTC($^{(11,12)}$).
+Despite this high need for mental health supports among LTC residents, their access to mental health care was poor even prior to the pandemic($^{(13,14)}$).

 Several factors have contributed to a potential worsening of the mental health of LTC residents during COVID-19.
-Ageism(15), predating COVID-19, is contributing to the adverse mental health impacts related to COVID-19 in LTC in Canada.
-Older adults with mental illness and dementia are particularly susceptible to negative consequences of ageism^(16,17).
+Ageism(15), predating COVID-19, is contributing to the adverse mental health impacts related to COVID-19 in LTC in Canada^(16,17).
 The COVID-19 pandemic has identified long-standing consequences of ageism in LTC due in part to measures implemented to manage COVID-19 in this setting^(9,18).
-Furthermore, longstanding staff shortages, limited staff education about dementia and mental health, and poor access to medical and psychiatric specialized services in LTC have all contributed to the current crisis in LTC(19).
-While this serious problem has received media attention(20), these concerns have not been reflected adequately in recommendations meant to address and mitigate the impact of COVID-19 in LTC.
-Already concerns have arisen that quality of care in LTC facilities has deteriorated further with reports of increased use of antipsychotics and restraints to managed increased occurrence of behavioural symptoms of people with dementia in LTC or to prevent LTC residents from wandering within LTC facilities to potentially prevent the spread of COVID-19(21).
-This position paper highlights the mental health care needs of older persons living in LTC settings during COVID-19 and other similar pandemics.
+Furthermore, chronic staff shortages, limited staff education about dementia and mental health, and poor access to psychiatric services in LTC have all contributed to the current LTC crisis(19).
+While these serious problems have received media attention(20), these concerns have not been reflected adequately in recommendations meant to address the impact of COVID-19 in LTC.
+Already concerns have arisen that quality of mental health care in LTC facilities has deteriorated further(21).

+This position paper highlights the mental health care needs of older persons living in LTC settings during COVID-19 and can be applied to other serious outbreaks.